 Subject to the effect of local labor laws, all of our employees are terminable at our discretion.
-From time to time, we have entered into written employment arrangements with certain of our employees, including certain of our executive officers.
-In addition, we have from time to time implemented discretionary separation programs that have provided for separation payments to departing employees.
-We do not currently have a written employment agreement with any of our NEOs.
-However, certain of the terms of Mr. Beaumont's employment with our Lilly Pulitzer Group, such as our payment of the health, dental, life and long-term disability insurance premiums for Mr. Beaumont and his dependents, continues consistent with the terms of an employment agreement we entered into with Mr. Beaumont in connection with our acquisition of the Lilly Pulitzer brand and operations in December 2010.
+We do not currently have a written employment agreement with any of our continuing NEOs.
+However, certain of the terms of Mr. Beaumont's employment with our Lilly Pulitzer Group, such as our payment of the health, dental, life and long-term disability insurance premiums for Mr. Beaumont and his dependents, continued throughout fiscal 2015 consistent with the terms of an employment agreement we entered into with Mr. Beaumont in connection with our acquisition of the Lilly Pulitzer brand and operations in December 2010.
 The term of that employment agreement expired on January 31, 2015.